iamyu/PoC-FlashGrid/IOStress.md

         - Add additional temp file to TEMP tablespace.
 When loading large data volume, Default 32GiB temp file could be used up.
         - Set REDO logs to a dedicate Disk Group (FRA) to avoid IO impact on Database DG.
         - Locating REDO log in different DG is necessary as Write Accelerate suggested on REDO log only, not on DB file.
         - Create Bigfile Tablespace named IOPS.
 It takes hours to complete when the size reaches TB level.
-Sample for sizing 8TB tablespace as below.
+Sample for sizing 8TB tablespace.

 ![SLOB Load](ScreenShot/Oracle_TableSpace_8TB_P30_DiskIO.jpg)